hazelcast/hazelcast-simulator/docs/PROVISIONER.md

 ===========================

 The provisioner is responsible for provisioning (starting/stopping) instances in a cloud.
-It will start an Operating System instance, install Java, open firewall ports and install Stabilizer Agent.
+It will start an Operating System instance, install Java, open firewall ports and install Simulator Agent.

-The behavior of the cluster like cloud, os, hardware, jvm version, Hazelcast version or region can be configured through the stabilizer.properties.
+The behavior of the cluster like cloud, os, hardware, jvm version, Hazelcast version or region can be configured through the simulator.properties.

 To start a cluster: